Emotional Intelligence Coaching Certification (EICC)

 - Find their personal agency and influence

-- Observe the impact their habits of mind have on their outlook and results
+- Observe the impact their habits of mind have on their mindset and outlook

 - Discover/rediscover what is important to them (e.g., their passion, purpose, and values)

-- Understand how they may be getting stuck in their mental patterns
+- Understand how they may be getting stuck in patterns they may not be consciously aware of

-- Learn how to spot and break unproductive habits and behaviors and how to reinforce conducive ones
+- Learn to spot and change unproductive habits and reinforce conducive ones

-- Continue to tap into their Inner Coach long after formal coaching is complete
+- Tap into their Inner Coach during and after the coaching engagement

-- Find and sustain their emotional wellbeing, even in times of duress or high stress
+- Find and sustain their emotional wellbeing, in times of stress and turbulence

 - Brings a point of view, confirms hunches, and is okay being wrong